Cat Fleas On Humans & Pets

 A Cats Fleas are distinctive from other insects in many key ways.

-In terms of size, they are about 1.5 – 2mm long with backward facing hairs that allow them to move swiftly through the victims (hosts) hair where they feed on the hosts’ blood.
+In terms of size, they are about 1.5 – 2mm long with backwards-facing hairs that allow them to move swiftly through the victims (hosts) hair where they feed on the hosts’ blood.

-Cat fleas are quite small, flattened insects that are a few millimetres long.
+Cat fleas on humans appear as small, flattened insects that are a few millimetres long.
 Fleas appear brown, especially once fed when they become a richer mahogany shade.

 The other significant features are the incredible jumping range and a distinctive dark brown to the black eye on the head.